New Visitation Policies in Wayne County Jail Due to COVID-19 Coronavirus

 How Long Will These Changes Last?

 Experts in the study of the COVID-19 are anticipating that spread of the virus will be a ongoing concern for Wayne County, the state of Utah and the entire United States until well into 2022 and maybe even beyond.
 We are witnessing the virus becoming more contagious, but less deadly over time.
+Many people think that the 'more contagious, but less deadly' Omicron variant will infect so many people that a higher level of natural immunity for the majority of Americans will be the end result.

 Will the Inmates in Wayne County Jail Be Safe from Getting Sick With COVID-19 Coronavirus?